PMax Audience Signals: How to Guide Google’s AI Toward Your Best Customers

 Demographic Targeting in Audience Signals

-Best practice: Avoid over-restricting demographics at launch unless you have strong historical data proving certain groups don’t convert.
-Start broader and exclude obvious poor performers once you have enough data points to make informed decisions.
+Remember that in Performance Max, demographics are still "soft" signals.
+Google can decide to show ads outside your preferred segments if it predicts strong performance there.
+Avoid over-restricting demographics at launch unless you have strong historical data proving certain groups don't convert.
+Start broader and exclude obvious poor performers once you have data.

 Additional Segments: Interests, Habits, and In-Market Behavior